System Architecture

 | CLI | cmd/ | Cobra command tree (thin wiring) |

-| SDK Client | osapi-sdk (external) | OpenAPI-generated client used by CLI |
+| SDK Client | pkg/sdk/client | OpenAPI-generated client used by CLI |

-| REST API | internal/api/ | Echo server with JWT middleware |
+| REST API | internal/controller/api/ | Echo server with JWT middleware |

 | Job Client | internal/job/client/ | Business logic for job CRUD and status |

-| NATS JetStream | (external) | KV job-queue, Stream JOBS, KV job-responses |
+| NATS JetStream | (external) | KV job-queue, Stream JOBS, KV job-responses, KV agent-registry |

-| Agent / Provider Layer | internal/agent/, internal/provider/ | Consumes jobs from NATS and executes providers |
+| Agent / Provider Layer | internal/agent/, internal/provider/ | Consumes jobs, executes providers, evaluates conditions, drain lifecycle, heartbeat |

 The CLI talks to the REST API through the SDK client.
 The REST API delegates state-changing operations to the job client, which stores jobs in NATS KV and publishes notifications to the JOBS stream.
 Agents pick up notifications, execute the matching provider, and write results back to KV.